dedis/doc/cosi/cosi.md

 ### Announcement

-Upon the request to generate a signature on a message M, the leader broadcasts an announcement message indicating the start of a signing process.
-This announcement message MUST contain the message M to sign.
+Upon the request to generate a signature on a message M, the leader broadcasts an Announcement packet indicating the start of a signing process.
+This Announcement packet MUST contain the message M to sign.

 ### Commitment

-Upon the receipt of an announcement message, each non-leader participant SHOULD validate the message M syntactically and semantically according to an application-dependent policy.
+Upon the receipt of an Announcement packet, each non-leader participant SHOULD validate the message M syntactically and semantically according to an application-dependent policy.
 If any of these checks fails, the participant MUST abort the protocol.